google/arolla/arolla/serialization_codecs/README.md

 # About serialization format

-The serialization format represents a decoding instruction of a sequence of entities.
+The serialization format represents instructions for decoding a sequence of entities.
 An entity can be either a value or an expression.
-Decoding of the next entity may depend on the previously decoded entities in the sequence.
+Decoding the next entity may depend on previously decoded entities in the sequence.

 Example: